 Exterior Angle Sum Theorem for Convex Polygons

-In any convex polygon with n sides, the sum of the exterior angles always adds up to a full circle (360°).
+In any convex polygon with $n$ sides, the sum of the exterior angles (one per vertex) is always equal to a full rotation (360°).

 For instance, whether it’s a triangle, a square, a pentagon, or any polygon with n sides, the sum of the exterior angles will always be 360°.